 - Coordinate and support the Artist-in-Residence programme and sponsor the School's art camp for Senior students.

-- Manage, curate and acquire new Western Australian art for the Perth College Art Collection, further enriching the school environment.
+- Fund the acquisition of new Western Australian art for the Perth College Art Collection, further enriching the school environment.

 Artist in Residence Programme

 The Artist-in-Residence programme began in 2013, with the Art Committee sponsoring workshops for senior art students.
 In recent years the committee has sponsored artists to work with students from Kindergarten to Year 12, providing the girls with an avenue to develop their artistic practice.